doriszh0/cse15l-lab-reports/Week-3-Lab-Report.md

 ```
 In the code block above, I am finding anything that has `.txt` at the end of the name AND is also a file.
 The `f` refers to type file, but there are other options as well, the other more-likely-to-be-used choice being `d` for type directory.
 Also, to be clear, if there is only a space separating two tests (tests refer to conditions for `find` such as `-name` and `-type`), then it is assumed that there is an operator `-and` in between the two tests, meaning both tests have to be fulfilled.
 Overall, because you can use patterns to specify certain data items (in this case I am only looking for `.txt` files), as well specify exactly what data type you want (usually either a file or directory), I can easily look through directories to find what I want.

-> Although it may seem redundant to specify the data item to be type file when I am already looking for names that end in `.txt`, which is a file format, you never know if someone ever decides to name a folder  `{insert-name-here}.txt` for some weird reason.
+> Although it may seem redundant to specify the data type to be type file when I am already looking for names that end in `.txt`, which is a file format, you never know if someone ever decides to name a folder  `{insert-name-here}.txt` for some weird reason.

 <br/>